viamrobotics/docs/docs/tutorials/build-an-outdoor-rover.md

 You'll then connect the motor phase A, B, and C wires from your hub motor to the left side of the controller, and the 5 hall sensor wires to the white wire harness on the bottom right.
 It is also worth mentioning that you may need to extend the wires from your hub motors if they are not long enough to work with.
 Likely, the color of the wires from your hub motor will match the diagram - at the very least the 5v and GND should.
-If any of the phase wire colors don't match, you might need to try swapping them when testing with the potentiometer.
+If any of the phase wire colors don't match, you might need to swap them when testing with the potentiometer.

 <div class="td-max-width-on-larger-screens">
   <img src="../img/outdoor-rover-boxbot/wiring-diagram.png" alt="Full wiring diagram." title="Full wiring diagram." />